Replicas slower than separate jobs on GNI systems

 We may not hold the 6.8.1 release for this, since it's not any sort of recent issue or regression.
 We'll obviously try to get it dealt with quickly.

-#13 Updated by Phil Miller about 2 months ago
+#13 Updated by Phil Miller almost 2 years ago

 Ok, so the effect grows in magnitude with replica count, and requires at least a few nodes to occur.